What is Sexual Harassment?

 - Hostile Work Environment: Sexual harassment that occurs through the presence of demeaning or sexual photographs, jokes or threats.
 The inappropriate behavior or conduct must be so pervasive as to, as the name implies, create an intimidating and offensive work environment.

-- Each state is different with regard to protections against sexual harassment.
+Each state is different with regard to protections against sexual harassment.
 For example, Alabama allows for an employee to sue an employer for sexual harassment based on a theory of invasion of privacy.
 Vermont law, in comparison, requires every employer to adopt a policy against sexual harassment.
-Other states have no specific law prohibiting or punishing sexual harassment.
+Other states have no specific law prohibiting or punishing sexual harassment, and thus rely on federal law.

 Applying the Definition

-Factors a court will consider in hostile work environment cases include:
+Factors a court will consider in hostile work environment cases include the following:

 - Frequency of the alleged inappropriate behavior.